 Our hearing aid batteries are competitively priced and we try to offer the best value for money.
 Our hearing aid battery packs include 6 to 8 cells and we stock multipacks of 60 batteries at a reduced price to help you save money on batteries.
 Or, choose from our own HearingDirect brand of cost-effective hearing aid batteries that bring you fantastic value for money as well as a long shelf-life.
 To reduce battery cost, you can always:

 - Switch off your hearing aid when it's not in use

-- Use batteries from manufacturers that specialize in hearing aids
+- Use batteries from manufacturers that specialise in hearing aids

 - Correctly store hearing aid batteries

-Not only will following the above help to minimize the money you spend on batteries, but it can also help your preserve battery life so they last longer when you need them most.
+Not only will following the above help to minimise the money you spend on batteries, but it can also help your preserve battery life so they last longer when you need them most.